workato/custom_connector_docs/README.md

 Static example:

-Pick list is defined as a array of selections.
+Pick list is defined as an array of selections.
 Each selection is an array made up of 2 elements.

 The first element in the selection array is the value displayed and the second element is the value of that selection.
 ```ruby